 You can also find these in muffin tins, loaf pans, and cupcake holders!
 Learn more about cooking with silicone products!

-How to Choose the Best Non-Toxic Baking Sheets for Your Family
+How to Choose the Best Non-Toxic Bakeware for Your Family

-Now that you have a good idea of what types of non-toxic baking sheets are on the market, it’s time to choose the best one for your family.
+Now that you have a good idea of what’s on the market, it’s time to choose a non-toxic baking dish that works for your family.

-One of the first things you’ll want to think about is your budget.
-Non-toxic baking sheets tend to be on the more expensive side, so if price is an issue for you, make sure you take that into consideration.
+Obviously, one of the first things you’ll want to think about is your budget.
+Non-toxic bakeware tends to be on the more expensive side, so if you’re on a limited budget, make sure you take that into consideration.

 You may also want to consider what types of dishes or foods you’ll be using your non-toxic baking sheets for.
 Glass is best for acidic foods, meats, and casseroles, and stainless steel tends to be good for baking breads, cookies, and other baked goods.